Session: DNA08

 LeaveCriticalSection

-Luckily, if you use VFP private data sessions, then each table used in each threadwould have it’s own record pointer, and this level of thread synchronization isunnecessary.
+Luckily, if you use VFP private data sessions, then each table used in each threadwould have its own record pointer, and this level of thread synchronization isunnecessary.

 In fact, VFP6+ has a new baseclass called SESSION which is very lightweight, andcontains the bare minimum properties plus the "DataSession" and"DataSessionID" properties, and allows lightweight private data session objects.